Choosing Books for Preschoolers Part 2/2

 Books structured around repetition allow your mini audience to “read” along while you progress through the story.
 Encourage your little one to help you with the parts of the story that get repeated so that they have a part to play and anticipate. (e.g. “And what did the little pig say to the Big Bad Wolf?”).

-Go Sleep In Your Own Bed! by Candace Fleming and Lori Nichols When pig goes to his pen at bedtime, he finds cow sleeping in his spot.
+When pig goes to his pen at bedtime, he finds cow sleeping in his spot.
 And thus begins a chain of animals shooing interlopers away from their beds.
-You can double the interactivity of the book by having your helper make animal sounds on top of telling the animals to sleep in their own beds. |
+You can double the interactivity of the book by having your helper make animal sounds on top of telling the animals to sleep in their own beds.

-No, David! by David Shannon David keeps being naughty, leading the reader to have to constantly scold him for his bad choices.
-This book is part of the David series, all of which we'd recommend. |
+David keeps being naughty, leading the reader to have to constantly scold him for his bad choices.
+This book is part of the David series, all of which we'd recommend.

-Pete the Cat and His Four Groovy Buttons by Eric Litwin Pete the Cat loves the buttons on his shirt.
+Pete the Cat loves the buttons on his shirt.
 What happens when the buttons start to pop off one by one?
-The book is also great for adding a bit of math to storytime, as your child can help you count how many buttons are left every time a button pops off. |
+The book is also great for adding a bit of math to storytime, as your child can help you count how many buttons are left every time a button pops off.

 Make them sing